West Branch High School (Ohio): 1994 football championship

-West Branch entered the playoffs with an undefeated record of 10-0 in the 1994 season and had clinched an NBC league title.
-West Branch won its first game against Copley by a score of 28-12.
+West Branch entered the playoffs with an undefeated record of 10–0 in the 1994 season and had clinched an NBC league title.
+West Branch won its first game against Copley by a score of 56–12.
 In the state semi-final game, the Warriors matched up against perennial powerhouse Steubenville Big Red.
-After a 21-7 deficit in the first half, the Warriors charged back with 3 consecutive touchdowns leading them to a 31-28 victory and a berth in the state finals.
+After a 21–7 deficit in the first half, the Warriors charged back with 3 consecutive touchdowns leading them to a 31–28 victory and a berth in the state finals.
 The state finals paired the Warriors against Clyde.
-West Branch won by a score of 28-11, giving the Northeastern Buckeye Conference its only football state title and West Branch its first state title in Division 3 football.
+West Branch won by a score of 28–11, giving the Northeastern Buckeye Conference its only football state title and West Branch its first state title in Division 3 football.

 Rivalry with Salem

 West Branch's football program maintains a rivalry with Salem High School, located about 9 mi away.
-The reason can be traced back to before 1971, when West Branch, without a field at the school, was forced to use Salem's field a home field.
+The reason can be traced back to before 1971, when West Branch, without a field at the school, was forced to use Salem's field as home field.
 Due to this, the games played there were usually intense, and very emotional for the players involved.

-The construction of Clinton Heacock Stadium in 1971 allowed West Branch to play at its own field.
+The construction of Clinton Heacock Stadium in 1971 allowed West Branch to play on its own field.
 However, the rivalry continued to be fierce, with occasional fan fights breaking out.

 In 1994, perhaps the best game of the rivalry was played at Salem.
-At the end of regulation, the score was tied at 21-21.
-However, West Branch managed to pull off a stunning 28-21 victory in overtime.
+At the end of regulation, the score was tied at 21–21.
+However, West Branch managed to pull off a stunning 28–21 victory in overtime.
 This win, coupled with a perfect regular season, started a run through the playoffs which ultimately led to a state championship.

 In 1996, the fighting after the game caused by fans was so intense that the rivalry was called off for two years.
 In 1998, the rivalry was resumed, with Salem pulling a stunning victory over the Warriors.
 This win was the last for them until 2005.